 There are better ways to make money than from domestic-scale wind turbines, and changes in tariffis mean that the usual 5kW and 10kW turbines are less viable than they used to be.
 A small 1kW-2kW wind turbine might be the answer.
 This would be improved by adding battery storage to the system, like a Sunamp or Telsa system at about £3,000.

-Simon and Annie Winstanley installed a wind turbine on their hillside Dumfriesshire plot — and are delighted with the results.
-Read more about this project.
+Simon and Annie Winstanley installed a wind turbine on their hillside Dumfriesshire plot — and are delighted with the results (pictured at the top of this article).

 Simon and Annie’s cutting-edge self build should be a benchmark for low-carbon design.
 The airtight structure is insulated to PassivHaus standards and uses mechanical ventilation with heat recovery, with heating topped up by underfloor heating fuelled by an air-sourceheat pump; triple-glazed NorDan windows are orientated to maximise on passive solar gain.